benducke/Network-reconstruction-tools-for-GRASS-GIS/README.md

 1. Browse the GRASS App package using Finder ("Show Package Contents").
 2. Open the folder "Contents/Resources" within the GRASS App package and proceed by copying this project's files to the same GRASS subfolders specified in the instructions for Linux (above).
 3. Set the executable bit ("+x") for all of the above files (use "chmod" in Terminal: no other way to do this in macOS).
-4. Copy the manual page "description.html" for each module to the "docs" subfolder of your GRASS installation, renaming it to match each module's name with the extension ".html" (e.g. for v.net.models the target name would be "v.net.models.html").
+4. Copy the manual page "description.html" for each module to the "docs" subfolder of your GRASS installation, changing "description" to the name of the module (e.g. for v.net.models the correct file name would be "v.net.models.html").
 5. Also copy all ".png" files (they are the illustrations for the manual page) into the "docs" folder of your GRASS installation.

 For use via the QGIS Processing plug-in: